Frank Wuterich

-Frank D. Wuterich (born February 28, 1980) is a former United States Marine Corps Staff Sergeant who pleaded guilty to negligent dereliction of duty as a result of his actions during the Haditha killings where multiple innocent civilians were murdered.
-As a result of the plea agreement, he was reduced in rank to Private.
-He was given a general discharge in February 2012.
+Frank D. Wuterich (born February 28, 1980) is a former United States Marine Corps Staff Sergeant who pleaded guilty to negligent dereliction of duty as a result of his actions during the Haditha massacre where multiple innocent civilians were murdered.
+As a result of the plea agreement, he was reduced in rank to private and was given a general discharge in February 2012, avoiding jail time.

 Background

 Wuterich grew up in Meriden, Connecticut.
 In Hawaii, he met and married former wife Marisol with whom he has three daughters.
-Wuterich was serving his second tour of duty in Iraq when the Haditha incident occurred.
+Wuterich was serving his second tour of duty in Iraq when the Haditha massacre occurred.

-Haditha incident
+Haditha massacre

-According to news reports Wuterich was the senior Marine on patrol (no commissioned officers being present), and after the killings, allegedly lied to his commanding officers by stating that 15 of the dead Iraqi civilians were killed in the same IED explosion that touched off the incident.
+According to news reports Wuterich was the senior Marine on patrol (no commissioned officers being present), and after the massacre, lied to his commanding officers by stating that 15 of the dead Iraqi civilians were killed in the same IED explosion that touched off the incident.
 Time magazine has reported that military investigators had placed Wuterich in at least two of the houses in which the killings took place.

 On June 11, 2006, the Washington Post reported a detailed account of Wuterich's version of events as relayed via his attorney, Neal A. Puckett.